->

-> COVID-19 particles have a limited life span depending on the surface they end up on, and even though we have an idea of how long the virus can live on certain materials, there’s still uncertainty when it comes to porous surfaces.
-Some reports show the virus degrades after two days on cloth or cardboard, but others have found traces of it on those materials after six or seven days.
+COVID-19 particles have a limited life span depending on the surface they end up on, and even though we know how long the virus can live on certain materials, evidence points to time ranges, not absolute numbers, which makes it variable.

->

-> If you were to use time as your sole method of face mask sanitization, you would have to assume COVID-19 particles will be active for at least one week—the worst-case scenario.
-You’d have to leave your face masks in a secure place (like your basement) for at least seven days before thinking of reusing them.
+If you were to use time as your sole method of face mask sanitization, you would have to assume COVID-19 particles will be active for at least three to four days—the worst-case scenario.
+You’d have to leave your face masks in a secure place (like your basement) for that amount of time before thinking of reusing them.
 But even though the virus might waste away, bacteria and other microbes might fester.

->

-> That’s why, according to Noble, a good sanitizing combo would be to boil, wash, or bleach your face masks, then let them sit for a week.
+That’s why, according to Noble, a good sanitizing combo would be to boil, wash, or bleach your face masks, then let them sit for a week.

 Sanitizing your mask won’t change a thing if you don’t store it properly.
 Once you have a clean mask, put it in a closed plastic container or a new zip-close bag by itself.